 Your browser is not supported or outdated so some features of the site might not be available.

-The 7 Best Cameras For Wildlife Photography - Spring 2023 Reviews
+The 6 Best Cameras For Wildlife Photography - Fall 2024

 Best Cameras For Wildlife Photography

-Smartphones have made it easy to snap wildlife photos while you're out and about.
-However, for those serious about wildlife photography, a dedicated camera with a zoom lens will take your wildlife photography to the next level.
+Smartphones have made it easy to get quick snapshots of wildlife while you're out and about, but for those who are serious about wildlife photography, a dedicated camera with a telephoto lens will take your wildlife photos to the next level.
 There are a few factors to consider when choosing a camera for nature photography.
-Fast continuous shooting speeds allow you to capture clear stills of moving animals, while large image buffers let you shoot for longer without interruption.
+Fast, continuous shooting speeds allow you to capture clear stills of moving animals, while large image buffers let you shoot for longer without interruption.
 Silent shooting might also be important if you tend to shoot more skittish, easily frightened animals, while quicker animals like small birds require more responsive, accurate autofocus systems.

 Thankfully, we've done some of the work of narrowing down your options.
-We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best cameras for nature photography and wildlife.
-If you're interested in a range of photography styles, you can look at our best cameras for general photography.
-If you're just starting, you might also want to check out our recommendations for the best beginner cameras.
-Otherwise, you can also see our overall picks for best cameras.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best cameras for wildlife photography.
+If you're an avid backpacker, check out our recommendations for the best cameras for hiking and backpacking.
+Alternatively, if you're after a simpler point-and-shoot camera with a lot of zoom range for far-off animals, try our list of the best zoom cameras.
+Otherwise, you can also see our overall picks for the best cameras on the market or our best cameras for general photography.

 1. Best Camera For Wildlife Photography